 Would you buy a package of beef that is brown or tinged with green?

 From fish and meat to produce, baked goods, and spices, color is one of the primary indicators of freshness and quality.
-Our spectrophotometers are used around the world to determine which foods pass USDA standards to make it to store shelves.
+Our color measuring devices are used in food processing around the world to determine which foods pass USDA standards to make it to store shelves.

 Manufacturers also use our spectrophotometers to determine how long it takes a product to go stale or bad.
 By taking careful color measurements and tracking quality, they can set accurate expiration dates.